jeeweshjha/RegressionModels/readme.md

-# repository for Coursera _Regression Models_ course
+# repository for Coursera _Regression Models_ course created by Jeewesh Jha